Our Montreal Ultrasound Clinic

 - You should wear comfortable loose-fitting clothing for your exam.
 Certain exams may require you to wear a gown, which we provide.
 We have private dressing rooms with lockers for your clothes and valuables, although we suggest you leave your valuables at home if possible.

 - Bring your referral from your physician.
 Please bring previous imaging study results, such as X-ray, ultrasound, MRI scans, and CT scans, including reports, CD-ROMs, if available and related to your ultrasound examination.

 - When you schedule your appointment, our scheduling medical secretary lets you know how early to arrive.
 Depending on the type of exam, this maybe 15 to 60 minutes before your scheduled appointment.
 This allows time for registration and to complete all necessary paperwork, forms, and questionnaires.

 What should I expect during the exam?

 An Ultrasound is a safe and painless procedure that uses a transducer to transmit sound waves to create an image of the area being examined.
-During the procedure the radiologist or sonographer technician will apply a water-based gel on the area of interest and scan such area until a desired image is captured.
+During the procedure, the radiologist or sonographer technician will apply a water-based gel on the area of interest and scan such an area until the desired image is captured.
 Most ultrasound examinations are completed in about 15-20 minutes.

 What should I expect after the exam?